cBioPortal/cbioportal-frontend/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 This is the frontend code for cBioPortal using React, MobX and TypeScript.
 The frontend for the new patient view is now completely in this repo.
-The
+The home page has been replaced as well.
+Currently some work is being done to replace parts of the query page (e.g. the mutations tab).

 Make sure you have the latest stable node version installed: